Prof. Emeritus Dato’ Dr Ibrahim Komoo

 He later has served as Head of Transformation Office, at the Office of the President and Group CEO, PETRONAS in 2016 prior to his appointment as Chief Strategic Liaison Officer in 2018 where he successfully operationalized new functions of the Strategic Liaison Office. then His vast experiences in technical, commercial, transformation and stakeholder areas are appropriately needed in sustaining INSTEP’s roles in developing and retooling technical human capital required for PETRONAS’ operations, and the energy sector at large.
 His willingness to take calculated risk to realize multiple business strategies helps INSTEP’s journey to become a technical learning solution partner preparing the workforce of the future.
 He strongly believes that human capital development investment is essential in bringing PETRONAS to its current level and continue supporting the PETRONAS agenda moving forward.

 “Challenges to Understanding the Tectonic Evolution of the South China Seas Area, With Particular Reference of NW Borneo”

-Chris Morley is a structural geologist, with over 20 years experience working in the oil industry (Amoco, Elf-Aquitaine, PTTEP) and 15 years experience full-time teaching petroleum industry-related courses (Brunei, Chiang Mai universities), as well as part-time teaching at Chulalongkorn University , and is currently working for PTT Exploration and Production in Thailand.
+Chris Morley is a structural geologist, with over 20 years of experience working in the oil industry (Amoco, Elf-Aquitaine, PTTEP) and 15 years of experience full-time teaching petroleum industry-related courses (Brunei, Chiang Mai universities), as well as part-time teaching at Chulalongkorn University, and is currently working for PTT Exploration and Production in Thailand.
 He has published over 200 papers in international journals.
 His main interests are the structure and tectonics of SE Asia, and the East African Rift, including igneous intrusion-structural interactions in rifts, and the structural development of NW Borneo.